• Products

 number ten

 Some funds distribute more than others.
-Exchange-traded funds (ETFs), for example, tend to have relatively low turnover (e.g. they buy and sell securities less frequently), so they may have lower capital-gains distributions than many other investments.
+Exchange-traded funds (ETFs), for example, tend to have relatively low turnover (i.e., they buy and sell securities less frequently), so they may have lower capital-gains distributions than many other investments.

 Tax Rates for Capital Gains Vary by Income Level